fusioncharts/dev_centre_docs/getting-started/angular/angularjs/export-charts-using-angularjs.md

 ## Export Chart Data in XLSX Format

 FusionCharts lets you export the rendered charts in JPG, PNG, SVG, and PDF formats.
-Starting v3.13.5, FusionCharts Suite XT introduces exporting chart data in the XLSX format (as an Excel spreadsheet).
+Starting from v3.13.5, FusionCharts Suite XT introduces exporting chart data in the XLSX format (as an Excel spreadsheet).

 To enable chart exporting, set the chart level attribute `exportEnabled` to **1**.
 The <span> ![image](/images/exporting-as-image-and-pdf-export-button.jpg) </span> (menu) button is then visible on the top-right corner of the chart.
 Click/hover over the button to see a dropdown menu with the export options, as shown in the image below: